Locations:

 Yes, you can get pregnant with endometriosis, and you won’t necessarily have a more difficult pregnancy.

-But a 2021 review and meta-analysis of studies focused on endometriosis and adverse pregnancy outcomes suggests that people with endometriosis might have an increased risk of complications during pregnancy.
+But a 2021 review and meta-analysis of studies focused on endometriosis and adverse pregnancy outcomes suggests that if you're living with endometriosis, you might have an increased risk of complications during pregnancy.

 This includes placental abruption — where the placenta detaches from your uterus before birth — and stillbirth.

 “There is an association between endometriosis and adverse obstetric outcomes,” notes Dr. Luna.
-“People living with endometriosis who become pregnant and deliver are at higher risk of having preeclampsia, gestational diabetes and hypertension, and pre-term (premature) birth as well.”
+“If you're living with endometriosis and you become pregnant and deliver, you are at higher risk of having preeclampsia, gestational diabetes and hypertension, and pre-term (premature) birth as well.”

-People living with endometriosis can also successfully get pregnant using in-vitro fertilization (IVF), as long as their ovaries are still capable of producing eggs.
+If you're living with endometriosis, you can also successfully get pregnant using in-vitro fertilization (IVF), as long as your ovaries are still capable of producing eggs.
 That’s because the egg and sperm are meeting in a petri dish and are removed from the inflammatory environment.

 But in general, pregnancies that result from IVF come with a higher risk of preeclampsia, gestational diabetes and growth restriction.